matthewmorganstein/backtester/README.md

 # flatfire pre-release backtest module

 Backtester is designed to provide an automated, data-driven framework for validating the historical performance of the "Pointland entry / Sphere exit" trading strategy, enabling informed decisions before committing real capital.
+I've opened the code to the public as an effort to build a solid foundation for future feature development.
 This pre-release Minimum Viable Product (MVP) of the FlatFire app offers significant value by transforming raw historical market data into actionable insights.

 ## Key Value Drivers:
 ## Strategic De-Risking & Confidence Building: